-- 28. When integrating the principles of family-centered care, the nurse would NOT include which of the following? - A) Parents want to make decisions about their child's treatment. - B) Families can make informed choices. - C) People have taken less responsibility for their own health. - D) Families require more information to make appropriate decisions.
+- 28. When integrating the principles of family-centered care, which option the nurse would NOT include? - a.
+Parents want to make decisions about their child's treatment. - b.
+Families can make informed choices. - c.
+People have taken less responsibility for their own health. - d.
+Families require more information to make appropriate decisions.

-Due to the influence of managed care, the focus on prevention, better education, and technological advances, people have taken increased responsibility for their own health.
-Parents now want information about their child's illness, they want to participate in making decisions about treatment, and they want to accompany their children to all health care situations.
+Due to the influence of managed care, the focus on prevention, better education, and technologic advances, people have taken increased responsibility for their own health.
+Parents now want information about their child's illness, they want to participate in making decisions about treatment, and they want to accompany their children to all healthcare situations.